-The Issuer's risk management procedures and policies may not always be effective value-at-risk and economic capital, which rely on historical data, to reflect changes in the financial and credit markets.
+The Issuer has risk management procedures and policies designed to manage its risk.
+These techniques and policies, however, may not always be effective, particularly in highly volatile markets.
+The Issuer continues to adapt its risk management techniques, in particular value-at-risk and economic capital, which rely on historical data, to reflect changes in the financial and credit markets.
 No risk management procedures can anticipate every market development or event, and the Issuer's risk management procedures and hedging strategies, and the judgements behind them, may not fully mitigate its risk exposure in all markets or against all types of risk.
-For further information on value-at-risk, refer to "Value-at-Risk" in "Note 45 - Financial Risk Management - Risks Detail - Market Risk" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on value-at-risk, refer to "Value-at-Risk" in "Note 45 - Financial Risk Management - Risks Detail - Market Risk" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.